gcxchange-gcechange/spfx-react-directory/upgrade-report.md

-# Upgrade project spfx-react-directory to v1.17.4
+# Upgrade project spfx-react-directory-client-side-solution to v1.21.1

-Date: 11/17/2023
+Date: 2025-12-09

 ## Findings

-Following is the list of steps required to upgrade your project to SharePoint Framework version 1.17.4.
+Following is the list of steps required to upgrade your project to SharePoint Framework version 1.21.1.
 [Summary](#Summary) of the modifications is included at the end of the report.

 ### FN001001 @microsoft/sp-core-library | Required